Life Is Beautiful

 Families can talk about...

-Families can talk about the historical framework of the movie.
+Families can talk about the historical framework of Life is Beautiful.
 Does the movie teach us anything?
-How have other movies dealth with the same subject?
+How have other movies dealt with the same subject?

 Why do you think this movie was received so warmly?
 What makes it special?